femboyfin/dbdideas/survivor_perks.md

   - Removes an unnecessary drawback from an already weak and low play rate perk.
 This has the added bonus of decreasing complexity to strengthen appeal.
 - Increased distance to **64/96/128 meters** *(was 32)*
   - Substantial numbers buff to increase the strength level of the perk
-- Now adjusts Aura intensity based on the Generator's current progress
+- Now adjusts aura intensity based on the Generator's current progress
   - Provides a unique type of information specific to this perk giving it a reason to use it over Deja Vu that's somewhat comparable to its extra Repair speed bonus.